 Your community needs your support to access the information they need to become more sustainable in their lifestyles.
 SGA can help you to do this.

 Since 2003 we have worked in partnership with local government in developing a range of community workshops and publications that are practical, well researched and inspiring.

-SGA offers a range of Master Classes run by experts who provide expert knowledge on different aspects of sustainable garden practice.
+SGA offers a range of workshops who provide expert knowledge on a range of different aspects of sustainable garden practice.
 See Details of Topics and Costs

 Fact Sheets Free For Your Web Site